Edward B. Greene: Eaton and steel mergers

 There was rapid consolidation in the steel industry in the 1920s, much of it led by Canadian American investor Cyrus S. Eaton.
 Eaton entered the utilities field in Canada in 1907, obtaining bank loans and purchasing natural gas and electric utilities, merging them, and achieving large profits through economies of scale.
 In 1912, Eaton settled in Cleveland, Ohio, and joined the investment banking firm of Otis & Co.
 (Note: In 1895, Charles A. Otis formed the brokerage firm and investment bank of Otis, Hough & Co. with Addison H. Hough, a Cleveland stock broker and investment banker.
 It was reorganized as Otis & Hough in 1900, and as Otis & Co. in 1912 upon the retirement of Hough and the inclusion of new partners, among them Cyrus Eaton.)
 He became a partner in the firm in 1916.
 At the urging of a friend, shipping magnate Harry Coulby, Eaton (through Otis & Co.) began acquiring troubled steel companies.
 He purchased a controlling interest in the financially troubled Trumbull Steel Co. in 1925.
 (Note: These shares were later transferred to Continental Shares.)

 In April 1926, Otis & Co. formed a new investment company, Continental Shares, whose purpose was to acquire stock in various steel companies.
 Eaton owned half the company, the shareholders of the iron mining firm Cleveland Cliffs the other half.
-(Note: Other investors included business executives like Harry Coulby, Henry G. Dalton, and Samuel Mather of the mining and shipping firm Pickands Mather & Co.; William G. Mather of Cleveland Cliffs; and factory owner and banker Truman Handy Newberry.
+(Note: Other investors included business executives like Harry Coulby, Henry G. Dalton, and Samuel Livingston Mather II of the mining and shipping firm Pickands Mather & Co.; William G. Mather of Cleveland Cliffs; and factory owner and banker Truman Handy Newberry.
 Dalton was also First Vice President of Youngstown Sheet & Tube.
 As Eaton acquired significant amounts of stock in other steel companies, their executives invested in Continental Shares as well.
 Among the later investors were James Anson Campbell, president of Youngstown Sheet & Tube; A.E.
 Adams, director of Youngstown Sheet & Tube and president of the First National Bank of Cleveland; C.H.
 Booth, director of Youngstown Sheet & Tube; Philip Wick, director of Republic Iron and Steel and of Central Alloy Steel; and John T. Harrington, former president of Trumbull Steel.)